-Your RA is your resident assistant.
-They are an upper-level student leader and a staff member of the Office of Residential Life, empowered to facilitate your housing experience.
+Your RA is your Resident Assistant.
+They are a student leader and a staff member of the Office of Residential Life, trained and empowered to facilitate your housing experience.
 Your RA is a mediator, listener, organizer, policy enforcer, and a role model in your community.
-The role of the RA is to help you learn how to solve problems, not to solve them for you.
+The role of the RA is to help you learn how to solve problems, not to solve all of them for you.
 We hope that you will have a great experience with your RA as you become a member of the housing community.

-How far are the residence halls from campus?
+How far are the residence halls from campus or academic buildings?

 In New York City, all of our buildings are within a 5 block radius of campus, and the furthest residence hall from One Pace Plaza is about 8 minutes away by foot.

 In Pleasantville, academic buildings and the library are generally about a 5 to 10 minute walk from the residence halls.

 Is there a curfew in housing, or are there "bed checks"?